-Antique Wood – Green Building with History & Character
+Antique Wood – Green Building with History and Character

-We reclaim various venerable old wooden timbers from buildings either deteriorating or slated to be torn down for various reasons.
-The wood is too valuable to let waste and it is therefore given a new lease on life.
+We salvage hardwood and other antique wood materials from buildings that are either deteriorating or slated to be torn down for various reasons.
+We believe that the wood is too valuable to go to waste, and so we reclaim it to give it a new lease on life.

-Sometimes our antique wood is kept in the original timber or floor decking form, others it is re-milled to produce beautiful flooring, paneling, moldings, stair parts, etc. Many of the original antique wood timbers have a beautiful patina developed over hundreds of years.
-Others have original hand hewing and mortise pockets.
-We have many options.
-Give us a call 770.514.0129
+Sometimes our reclaimed hardwood and other antique wood materials are kept in their original timber or plank form.
+Other times, we re-mill the reclaimed materials to produce beautiful new flooring, paneling, moldings, stair parts, etc. Many of the original antique wood timbers that we recover have a beautiful patina that has developed over hundreds of years.
+Others have original hand-hewing, saw marks, and mortise pockets.
+We have many options for you to choose from.
+To learn more, give us a call at 770.514.0129.

 Wide plank flooring and paneling re-milled from antique reclaimed heart pine and oak, and other species.
 Original patina, as with the OP Antique Heart Pine floor shown in this photo, is often available.
 A rich venerable patina that develops over decades of use creates a unique, one of a kind floor.

 We have antique hand-hewn, rough-sawn, and original patina beams and timbers reclaimed from aging buildings.
 We use antique heart pine, oak, cedar, pine, and cypress in various dimensions.
 The checking, insect holes, weathering, all serve to add character only available in very old timbers.